Fan loyalty: Measurements and indices of fan loyalty

 A Fan Loyalty Index was compiled from a survey of Major League Baseball fans in April 1997, and printed in the Forecast newsletter.
 Fans were asked to rate their hometown teams on each of four scales.
 The index ranged from the Chicago Cubs at the top, with a loyalty index of 132, to the Chicago White Sox at the bottom with a loyalty index of 73.
 The index was scaled such that the mean loyalty index was 100, as scored by both the Colorado Rockies and the Pittsburgh Pirates.

+Fairweather Fans

+Several psychologists have studied fan loyalty, and what causes a person to be a loyal fan, who sticks with a team through adversity (win or lose), rather than a bandwagon fan or fairweather fan, who switches support to whatever teams are successful.
+These include Dan Wann, a psychologist at Murray State University, and Robert Passikoff.
 Passikoff studied the loyalties of U.S. sports fans towards all Major League sports in the summer of 2000, finding that loyalty to Major League Baseball scored the highest, followed by the National Basketball Association, the National Football League, and the National Hockey League.

 Threats to loyalty

 Shank observes that fan loyalty in the U.S. is perhaps higher towards sports teams than any other form of consumer loyalty to goods and services.
 However, loyalty can be threatened.
 Fan loyalty towards professional-level sports is beginning to erode in the U.S. as a consequence of continual threats to uproot franchises and to move them to other cities.
 Shank considers that this is perhaps the reason behind the increased popularity of amateur athletics.
 School and college teams do not threaten to move away from the fans in order to obtain a better deal on their sports stadiums.
 Athletes in school and college athletics are not traded to and from other teams and do not move around in search of better contracts (although they do sometimes leave their schools and colleges early to transfer elsewhere or for professional contracts).

 Some professional sports teams have taken measures to combat this erosion.
 The Nashville Predators employ customer relationship management techniques to collect information about the demographics and psychographics of their fans.
 Their loyalty program involves a loyalty card that is swiped through a card reader in kiosks at the entrances to team events.
 The team can gather data on the fans, and the fans are rewarded by collecting points that are redeemable against tickets, merchandise, and concessions.
 The vice president of ticket sales for the Predators, Scott Loft, is quoted by Shanks as observing that "90 percent of sports teams either don't care or don't bother to find out any information about their fan base", however.